 Hooded figures stood around the sphere, clad in dark blue robes, their faces obscured, watching her.
 The Librarians.
 The real librarians, not the Guardians who watched the entrance or the clerks who helped fetch books at the lower levels.
-Silent watchers who protected the most dangerous codices in exchange for their freedom, wielding unknown powers.
+Silent watchers who protected the most dangerous codices, wielding unknown powers.

 Paragon took their book security very seriously.
 Most of the damn academy was based around restricting people’s access to information.